Boscotrecase: The 1906 eruption

 After a decade of quiescence, Vesuvius restarted activity at the end of March 1906.
 On the morning of 6 April, Vesuvius had an explosive eruption which opened several lava vents with 1000 ft-tall fountains of lava.
 Lava started to flow in a 200 ft-wide river towards Boscotrecase, and split into two lava flows: one flowing towards Oratorio, the other towards the Casavitelli district.

 Residents mostly abandoned Boscotrecase.
-Some residents formed a long procession and brought the statue of Sant'Anna, the patroness of Bosctrecase, to avert the lava flow.
+Some residents formed a long procession and brought the statue of Sant'Anna, the patroness of Boscotrecase, to avert the lava flow.
 While the Church of Sant'Anna was surrounded by lava, most of Boscotrecase was spared.
 The flow that aimed at Casavitelli and Annunziatella was diverted by Vallone Izzo, a valley immediately below town.
 The flow that aimed at Oratorio stopped at a lava stone quarry.

 By 15 April, the eruption ended with only 3 dead in Boscotrecase (out of 100 fatalities from the entire eruption).
 The town carried out another procession of the statue of Sant'Anna to give thanks.
-A street in Oratorio was named after the Italian VIII Infantry Regiment, who had come to help the population during the eruption.
+A street in Oratorio was named after the Italian VIII Infantry Regiment, which had come to help the population during the eruption.